 The Philosophical Implications of the Urge to Urinate.
 If one thing’s for sure, it’s that I decided what breakfast cereal to eat this morning.

 —SH) Everything we do is for the purpose of altering consciousness.
 We form friendships so that we can feel certain emotions, like love, and avoid others, like loneliness.
 We eat specific foods to enjoy their fleeting presence on our tongues.
+Drugs are another means toward this end.
 Dennis McKenna: DMT strips away the brain's filter on reality.
 DMT: THE SPIRIT MOLECULE [Official Trailer] Pineal gland.
 The pineal gland, also known as the pineal body, conarium or epiphysis cerebri, is a small endocrine gland in the vertebrate brain.